15+ DIY Shiplap Fireplace Ideas

 White shiplap fireplace

 Rambling Renovators took their outdated stone fireplace from the 70s and framed and resurfaced it in 11-½ inch white shiplap for a whole new look.
-Paint is Benjamin Moore Simply White.
+Painted in Benjamin Moore Simply White.

-Wanting more ideas for what to do with a boring blank wall behind your TV?
+Want more ideas for what to do with that boring blank wall behind your TV?
 Take a look at these 9 Stylish TV Accent Wall Ideas for a dose of inspiration.

 This fireplace started life as stone blocks surrounded by wood.
 Nesting With Grace removed the surround, built a frame, and attached 8 foot primed shiplap boards finished off with two coats of Behr Ultra Pure White.